solvcon/solvcon/doc/source/architecture.rst

     cells, and reassigns interior arrays as the right portions of the shared arrays.

-  Attributes related to boundary-condition treatments:
+  A :py:class:`Block` object also contains three instance variables for boundary-condition treatments:

   .. py:attribute:: bclist